enocol/Task-Manager/README.md

 'Lato (google font)' is used for its combination of readability, professionalism, and widespread availability.

 ### Color Scheme
-Colors ( white and black and skiy blue ) are chosen for a clean and simple website design that keeps the focus on the content.
+Colors ( white and black and sky blue ) are chosen for a clean and simple website design that keeps the focus on the content.

 ## Technologies Used
 - __Languages__